roahmlab/tidybot_ros/src/tidybot_driver/README.md

 # tidybot_driver
 ## 📖 Overview
-# tidybot_driver

-## 📖 Overview
-`tidybot_driver` provides the ROS 2 hardware bridge for the TidyBot++ platform.
+`tidybot_driver` provides a ROS 2 hardware bridge for the TidyBot++.
 It wraps the Kinova Gen3 arm, Robotiq 2F-85 gripper, Powered-caster holonomic mobile base, and onboard vision devices behind ROS topics, services, and launch files.
 The package is designed to pair with `tidybot_policy` (for command generation) and `tidybot_solver` (for IK and servo pipelines).

 ## 🎯 Highlights
 - Unified launch (`launch_hardware_robot.launch.py`) to bring up robot description, TF relay, drivers, and cameras with selectable modes (`full`, `arm_only`, `base_only`).